When student engagement is going downhill, we often find ourselves reaching for the prop box.

 - What I know already: if you’re just about to dive into new content, ask students to identify three things they already know about the subject and jot them down as bullet points.

 Collaborating with small groups gives students a welcome break from solo bookwork.
-They’ll benefit from each other’s perspectives and the ability to verbalize their ideas.
+They’ll benefit from each other’s perspectives and the ability to express their ideas.

 Use your judgment and knowledge of who works well together when organizing group work.
 Engineering the groups might avoid troublesome partnerships, while allowing students to work with friends might generate the buzz you need for more productive activity.